RoboticHuman/Tacticks/ReadMe.md

 	GLM			0.9.7
 	Assimp		3.2.71805284
 P.S.
 Those are the versions that I (Dan) am working with.
 That doesn't mean it will not work with other versions.
 It would be nice to to find to decide on a version and everyone upgrade to that version.

-Known Issues:
-	*Model 'box.obj' in envCheck is not working properly.
-Most probably because the camera is not setup properly?